 Signs on fences surrounding schools and athletic facilities from businesses and/or sponsors that have donated to a sports league or maintenance of the facility.

-The proposed amendment would classify this type of sign as exempt from sign permit approval
+The proposed amendment would classify this type of sign as exempt from sign permit approval.

 Commissioner Allen opened the public hearing at 6:44 p.m.
 As there were no comments, he closed the hearing at 6:44 p.m.

 MOTION: Commissioner Hess moved to recommend approval to the City Council of 7.
-A. with two recommendations.
+A. Athletic Facility Signs, with two recommendations.
 First, under the definition 17.80.160 to include: a sign attached to a fence surrounding and immediately adjacent to an athletic facility can be facing the interior or exterior of the athletic facility.
 Second, 17.80.120(R) to include: all signs must be attached to the fence, scoreboard, or bleachers and may not extend above the fence, scoreboard, or bleachers.
 Commissioner Allen seconded the motion, with the changes noted.